All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Transitioning to Maintenance at 15mg

 When your weight stabilizes (less than 2 pounds of fluctuation over 6 to 8 weeks), you have entered the maintenance phase.
-This is not a failure or a plateau to break through.
-It is the intended outcome: a new, lower body weight sustained by continued treatment.
+This isn't a failure or a plateau to break through.
+It's the intended outcome: a new, lower body weight sustained by continued treatment.
+For a complete cost breakdown, see our best tirzepatide compounding pharmacies.

 Maintenance at 15mg means: